 Spring is almost synonymous with rich, red strawberries bursting with tart-sweet flavor and more goodness than anything so delicious oughta have.
 Desi, who loves berries, is always coming home with armfuls of them, and although neither he nor Jay can get enough of them, there are always more to use up before they go bad.
 That’s why, every Spring, I go around digging for strawberry recipes to try out and devour.
 This time, I hit the jackpot with this scrumptious Strawberry Bread.

-This is a rather healthy and low-fat recipe: it’s whole wheat, for one, and it’s filled with all sorts of fruity goodness.
+This vegan Strawberry bread is healthy and low-fat: it’s whole wheat, for one, and it’s filled with all sorts of fruity goodness.
 Although strawberries are the undisputed stars here, there is also a banana in this and some applesauce.
 Both add tenderness and moisture to the Strawberry Bread without screaming out their presence.

 This bread is more of a cake, really, and it’s not only a crowd pleaser, it’s also a kid pleaser– something I’ve learned to appreciate more than ever in these past few months.
 Jay looks forward to slices of the bread in his snack box, and he has no idea it is good for him, or at least much better than those cookies and candy he otherwise craves.

-Here’s the recipe.
+Here’s the recipe for a delicious vegan Strawberry Bread.
 Try it for breakfast or for dessert– you can’t go wrong.